alejandropl94/biotec/README.md

 ### Extending

-Dolibarr can be extended with a lot of other external modules from third party developers available at the [DoliStore](http://www.dolistore.com).
+Pineapple can be extended with a lot of other external modules from third party developers available at the [DoliStore](http://www.dolistore.com).

 ## FUTURE

-These are features that Dolibarr does **not** yet fully support:
+These are features that Pineapple does **not** yet fully support:

 - Double-entry bookkeeping yet (only bank and treasury management)
 - Tasks dependencies in projects
 - Payroll module
 - Webmail
-- Dolibarr can't do coffee (yet)
+- Pineapple can't do coffee (yet)

 ## DOCUMENTATION